 Shareholder Wealth Effects of Policies Promoting Women on Boards: Evidence from Germany

-The implementation of a politically enforced gender quota promoting women on boards has been a major topic in the public debate in Germany during the last years.
-The present paper outlines a typology of different policies promoting women on boards and develops hypotheses about their effects on shareholder value.
-Furthermore, announcements of the proposals discussed in Germany are classified according to the typology and their impact is analyzed using an event study approach.
-While most of the announcements do not influence the stock returns significantly, one key event produces negative significant abnormal stock returns of approximately two percentage points: the resolution of the CDU/CSU to support the implementation of a mandated gender quota for publicly quoted and fully codetermined companies.
-A further regression analysis of the cumulative abnormal returns emphasizes that firms, which are subject to the upcoming mandated quota, exhibited more pronounced significant negative cumulative abnormal returns around the event days.
-The findings indicate that the implementation of a mandated quota harmed shareholder value.
+The study outlines a typology of different policies promoting women on boards and discusses their potential effects on shareholder value.
+Furthermore, announcements of the policy proposals discussed in Germany are classified according to the typology and their impact is analyzed using event study methodology.
+One key event produces negative significant cumulative abnormal stock returns (CARs) of approximately two percentage points.
+Further regression analysis of the CARs reveals that companies which are subject to the upcoming quota exhibited more pronounced significant negative CARs around the event days.
+Thus, the implementation of a mandated quota was costly for shareholders.

-Keywords: gender quota, shareholder wealth, corporate governance, women on boards
+Keywords: gender quota, shareholder value, corporate governance, women on boards

 JEL Classification: G34, G38, J20, J48